UndeadBlow/ICNet-tensorflow/README.md

 ## Update

 #### 2017/11/23:
-1. Forked by me initial changes was done (described above in differences section).
+1. Forked by me.
+Initial changes was done (described above in differences section).
 Models now stored in repository.

 #### 2017/11/15:
 1. Support `training phase`, you can train on your own dataset.
 Please read the guide below.